The Generalized Second Law implies a Quantum Singularity Theorem: The Second Law of Thermodynamics

-where here the ``outside'' of the horizon used to define $S_{\mathrm{gen}}$ is taken to be the side on which the observer is, even for cases like de Sitter space where the observer is enclosed by the horizon.
+where here the ``outside'' of the horizon used to define $S_{\mathrm{gen}}$ is taken to be the side on which the observer is, even for cases like de Sitter space where the observer is enclosed by the horizon (see Fig. \ref{Wfut} for examples of pairs of slices for which the generalized entropy increases.)

 Note that by continuity $W_\mathrm{fut}$ may also be taken to be a lightlike ray whose affine parameter is infinite to the future, since there exist accelerating timelike worldlines which asymptotically approach any lightlike ray.
 In this case $W_\mathrm{fut}$ may lie on its own horizon.